react-cosmos/react-cosmos/docs/next.md

 🚀 Open **[localhost:5000](http://localhost:5000)** in your browser.

 That's it.
-You're now running a Server fixture in React Cosmos.
+You're now running a Server fixtures in React Cosmos!

-You can import both Server and Client components in your fixtures, which are Server fixtures by default.
-You can also add the `'use client'` directive to a fixture (or decorator) module if you want use Hooks inside it.
+You can import both Server and Client components in your fixtures, which run on the server by default.
+You can also add the `'use client'` directive to a fixture module (or decorator) if you want use Hooks inside it.

 ## Limitations

-- TODO.
+- Only single function fixtures can be exported from a fixture module with the `'use client'` descriptor.
+That's because Client fixtures are passed to the Server render tree as component types without being picked up by Cosmos first.
+While other fixture formats (React Node exports or multi fixture exports) cannot be used in Client fixtures, all Cosmos fixture formats as supported in Server fixtures.

 ## Next steps